Lollover45/data-engineering-project/README.md

 2. Go to http://localhost:8585 and log in.
 The username is admin@open-metadata.org and password is admin.

-3. In the OpenMetadata UI go to Settings -> Services -> Databases and open clickhouse_server_project_3.
+3. In the OpenMetadata UI go to Settings -> Services -> Databases and open clickhouse_server_project.

-   If you can't see aforementioned service name then create the connection yourself following the next step on 3.1!
+   If you can't see the aforementioned service name then create the connection yourself following the next step on 3.1!

    3.1.
 Add new service -> Clickhouse
    ```bash